Data Sync

 )

-Execute the following statement on B IoTDB to synchronise data in B to C:
+On B IoTDB, execute the following statement to synchronize data from B to C:

 create pipe BC